masangonathi/requirement-analysis/README.md

  # What is Requirement Analysis?
   It is the crutal phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.

-  # Why is Requirement Analysis Important
+  # Why is Requirement Analysis Important?

   Requirement analysis is important because it provides clarity and understanding to what the stakeholders expect from the software, its scope a clear definition of the project.
 It also provides a soild foundation for designing and developing the system, it facilitates accurate estimate of the project cost, resources and time.
 Lastly Quality assurance which ensures that the final product meet the specified requirements which leads to customer satisfaction